Last Updated on: 4th September 2023, 02:53 pm

 Aquatic hermit crabs sustain themselves on the following:

 Land hermit crabs won’t enter the water unless necessary.
 Many species of fish and other marine lifeforms are natural predators of hermit crabs, and a land-based crab can’t defend itself from such foes.

 This means that terrestrial hermit crabs scavenge after sundown, seeking nourishment from:

-If you bring hermit crabs into your home, initially attempt to replicate a wild diet because this will help the hermit crabs adjust.
-Hermit crabs experience post-purchase syndrome, which is a period of intense stress caused by the transition from wild to captive life.
+If you bring hermit crabs into your home, attempt to replicate a wild diet to help the hermit crabs adjust.
+Hermit crabs can experience post-purchase syndrome.
+This period of intense stress is caused by the transition from wild to captive life.